Trump contradicts health advisers on coronavirus vaccine timetable as death toll mounts

 The White House also says the massive public-private vaccine development program, known as Operation Warp Speed, is proof of Trump’s sure-footedness in offering Americans a path forward.
 The White House has assumed an unusual level of control over that process and the way its progress is described, and has cut some federal experts and agencies out of the loop.

-The CDC is one of the lead agencies overseeing vaccine distribution, and authored reports to Congress and a 57-page planning document to states released Wednesday.

-Redfield is only the latest of a series of health and science advisers who have clashed with the White House over the pandemic response, including Health and Human Services Secretary Alex Azar, Fauci and White House coronavirus response coordinator Deborah Birx.
+Redfield is only the latest of a number of health and science advisers who have clashed with the White House over the pandemic response, including Health and Human Services Secretary Alex Azar, Fauci and White House coronavirus response coordinator Deborah Birx.

 During the same briefing Wednesday where Trump said Redfield had gotten it wrong, the president turned to his favored in-house adviser on the pandemic, Stanford Hoover Institution neuroradiologist Scott Atlas, to describe the document to reporters.